ColorlabMD/Prores-BitDepth/README.md

 10bits can hold 1024 discreet values.
 0-1023

 ProRes in an intraframe codec meaning compression is not temporal and any compression artifacts will spatially in a frame.
-To avoid this causing issues the mode of the frame.
-More on this under testing procedure.
 ProRes Types:
  ProRes Proxy , Prores LT , ProRes422 , ProRes422HQ , ProRes4444 , ProRes4444XQ